 What Fisetin Actually Is

 Fisetin is a flavonoid, a class of plant compounds that give fruits and vegetables their color.
 You already eat it.
-Strawberries have the most, followed by apples, persimmons, onions, and cucumbers.
-The amounts in food are small, far below the doses used in research.
+The dietary sources, ranked from most to least, are:

 For most of its scientific life, fisetin was studied as a general antioxidant, one of hundreds of plant compounds with mild effects in a test tube.
 That changed in 2018.